[photo from instagram. follow: TheDelicious]

 Yet, I couldn’t let go.

 I knew I was unhappy.
 I could feel the stress breaking me, but something inside wouldn’t let me walk away.
 Many nights, I would leave the office close to midnight, trying to identify the internal force that was so strong it could stand up to friends and family who were encouraging me to move on, so powerful that it wouldn’t dissolve in a flood of tears.
-It wasn’t money.
-It wasn’t personal relationships.
-It wasn’t even pride.
+It wasn’t money; it wasn’t personal relationships; it wasn’t even pride.

 I had actually known all along, but didn’t want to admit it.